Fisher's Tale: Original lineup

 From the outset the band had a strong performance ethic, combining musical performance with audio-visual presentation and dramatic reading.
 Part of the original philosophy for Fisher's Tale was to operate as a music project (The Fisher's Tale Music Project, "FTMP"), allowing for changing membership and ongoing output through the life of the project (1996-2010).

 Why Didn't You Tell Me?

 The original group recorded the debut album, Why Didn't You Tell Me? which was released in 1996.
 The album was digitally mastered but produced to cassette only.
 Rumours of a digital release of the original album have not been confirmed.

-Following the release of the first album, Delin and Miles, two founding members, left the band.
+Following the release of the first album, Delin and Tanner, two founding members, left the band.
 Richard Downton moved to acoustic rhythm guitar and vocals.

 Written in Rock

 In 2000, original drummer Tim Stephens left the group and Richard Downton moved to drums in addition to guitar and vocals.
 Adrian Burr, from the original Ware music workshop, re-joined as lead guitarist, bringing more of a rock style to the band's sound.
 The band recorded Written in Rock in 1999.
 Following the album, Pete Howarth joined as rhythm guitarist.

 Following Written in Rock, Richard & Sarah Downton left the group.
 David Fenton and Adrian Burr recruited Darren Cordial on drums, and Abbie Downer to share lead vocals with Nathanael Stock on rhythm guitar.
 The new talent allowed the group to progress in new directions.
 In 2001, Fisher's Tale became a six-piece with Peter Gaston on keyboard.